Butterfly IQ3: A UK-first for EAAA

 EAAA’s Academy of Pre-Hospital Emergency Medicine hosted September’s POCUS course, where delegates of different clinical backgrounds were the first in the UK to use Butterfly’s IQ3 probe.
 This probe is a step forward in ultrasound technology with enhanced processing power and new features in a small more refined probe design.

-We hope that the IQ3 devices will be introduced to EAAA crews in the coming months.
-EAAA will become one of the first UK air ambulances to use them and they will be integrated into our mature POCUS governance system.
+The IQ3 devices will be introduced to EAAA crews in the coming months, as one of the first UK air ambulances to use them.
+They will be integrated into our mature POCUS governance system.
 As a result, patients experiencing critical emergencies in the region who are attended by EAAA will benefit from this advanced technology.

 EAAA POCUS Course Lead, Dr Toby, says: “It’s exciting to see how ultrasound technology is developing and applicable to the pre-hospital setting.
 The Butterfly IQ3 is smaller, lighter and more powerful.
 It means EAAA clinicians can bring even more of the hospital directly to the side of our patients at the scene of incidents.”